 Widening Participation - raising aspirations, improving access.

-We're committed to enhancing access to higher education for all those who aspire to study at university, regardless of background, and to ensuring that Warwick's student body is repesentative of local and national communities.
+We're committed to enhancing access to higher education for all those who aspire to study at university, regardless of background, and to ensuring that Warwick's student body is representative of local and national communities.

 Financial support for undergraduates

-We offer generous financial support through bursaries and scholarships, including the Warwick Scholars programme.
+We offer generous financial support through bursaries and scholarships, including the Warwick Scholars Programme.

 We support disadvantaged and talented students to progress to higher education through targeted programmes, summer schools and mentoring.